ChilliCream/graphql-platform/website/src/docs/hotchocolate/get-started.md

 }
 ```

-We have a nice and simple model with these two classes that we can use to build our GraphQL schema.
+With these two classes we have a nice and simple model that we can use to build our GraphQL schema.
 We now need to define a query root type.
 The query root type exposes all the possible queries that a user can drill into.
-A query root type can be defined as our models just with C#.
+A query root type can be defined in the same way we defined our models.

 3. Add a new class `Query`.